 Chemistry in the Kitchen

-In this exciting, new program, girls of all ages can learn more about how cooking and baking are based on some of the most basic ideas of science.
-Girls will determine the differences in chemical and physical reactions as they change sugar to delicious caramel candy, bake cupcakes, or even make a soda explosion!
-Older girls will experiment with chromatography and find out about the make-up of some of their favorite candy, while younger girls will learn about density as they create their own liquid totem.
+In this program, girls of all ages will engage in hands-on activities to uncover the link between cooking and science.
+Girls will discover the properties of the everyday chemicals found in the kitchen and explore physical changes and chemical reactions by turning simple ingredients into delicious treats!
 Each girl will leave this event with a book full of fun chemistry experiments to do both in the kitchen and all around the house with friends or family members.
 Girls will receive a Kitchen Chemistry Patch.
-Check our events calendar to find out when the next session for your troop will be or contact STEM Specialist Lisa McClure at STEM@gscm.org to find out more information on this program.
+Check our events calendar to find out when the next session for your troop will be or contact STEM Specialist Stephanie Alphee at STEM@gscm.org to find out more information on this program.

 Girls will explore the mysteries of science as they work with electricity, air pressure, and water.
 They will meet and work alongside women scientists who will answer questions and share their knowledge.
 All girls who attend this event will earn and receive the Science Wonders fun patch.
 To register for this event, please visit our events calendar or contact STEM Specialist, Stephanie Alphee at STEM@gscm.org for more information.